What If…?

 -If you returned to college today, what would be your new major?

--What was the best Christmas gift you received this year?
+-What was the best Christmas gift you ever received?

--If you could be a superhero, who would you be?
+-If you could be a superhero, who would you be and why?

 -What is the best movie ever made?